openwpm/OpenWPM/README.md

 OpenWPM [![Build Status](https://travis-ci.org/citp/OpenWPM.svg?branch=master)](https://travis-ci.org/citp/OpenWPM)
 =======

 OpenWPM is a web privacy measurement framework which makes it easy to collect data for privacy studies on a scale of thousands to millions of site.
 OpenWPM is built on top of Firefox, with automation provided by Selenium.
-It includes several hooks for data collection, including a proxy, a Firefox extension, and access to Flash cookies.
+It includes several hooks for data collection.
 Check out the instrumentation section below for more details.

 Installation
 ------------